Our use of Cookies

 With the purpose of applying effective control to prevent the spread and introduction of pests of plants, plant products and other objects, countries will undertake legislative, administrative or technical measures to mitigate or remove the risk in the international movement of goods.
 This can lead to certain goods being regulated by an importing country in which certain import requirements need to be met, before goods can be successfully imported.
 Regulated plants, plant products and other objects, including produce, need to meet import requirements of the receiving country in accordance with International Standards for Phytosanitary Measures (ISPMs), as laid down by the International Plant Protection Convention (IPPC) – an intergovernmental treaty aiming to protect the world’s plant resources from the spread and introduction of pests, and promoting safe trade.

-Each contracting party to the treaty has a National Plant Protection Organisation (NPPO), whose responsibilities, amongst others mentioned in the convention’s text, include the issuance of phytosanitary certificates for export.
+Each contracting party to the treaty has a National Plant Protection Organisation (NPPO), whose responsibilities, amongst others mentioned in the convention’s text, include the issuance of a 'Phytosanitary Certificate’ (PC) for export.

 For the United Kingdom this function is provided by the Department for Environment, Food and Rural Affairs (Defra) as the UK’s NPPO.